arturcabral87/Vaccination/README.md

 # Measles Vaccination Data Analysis and Prediction

 ## Overview
 This Jupyter Notebook analyzes measles vaccination data and builds a predictive model to estimate measles cases based on vaccination data.
 It also explores the impact of increasing vaccination rates on predicted measles cases.
+This was a final project and was made only for this propose.

 ## Installation
 To run this notebook, you need to have Python installed along with the following libraries: